-By Sue O’Connell, adapted from A Guide for Teachers, part of the upcoming Math in Practice series
+By Sue O’Connell, adapted from A Guide for Teachers, part of the Math in Practice resource.

 Today our expectations for students go well beyond the ability to memorize math facts and perform basic computations.
 While those skills are important, we recognize them as just a part of what our students need to know and be able to do.
 We expect our students to understand math, think mathematically, and be able to use the math they have learned.